Published on July 7th, 2010 | by lesandjane4

 How to Determine How Many Solar Panels Your Home Needs

 Take a look at your energy bill next.
-From this you will be able to figure out exactly how much electricity you and your family uses and this will tell you how many solar panels you will need.
+From this you will be able to figure out exactly how much electricity you and your family uses and this will tell you how many solar panels you will need and what kind of return on investment (ROI) solar generates.
 It is measured in Kilowatt hours (the amount of hours you use 1000 watts of power in your home).

 It may come as a shock, but most installations are in the 3 to 5 kilowatt range and produce about 30 kwh at most each day.
 You may currently be using far more than this and will need to embrace both conservation measures in your home, and grid tie options.
 One other possibility that we highly recommend is an additional wind generator*, making your home a hybrid renewable energy producer.
 This makes for a much more reliable power source.

 All of this talk of kilowatts and power sources may have you scrambling for a dictionary or some technical help.
 It is perfectly fine to admit that you do not know something, and seek to learn.
 Education about the terms used and the equipment you need to do this is very important.
 Try and find someone who knows what they are talking about, who lives with renewable energy themselves, and has been through years of solar and wind power usage.
 Learn about the benefits of a free solar consultation here.

 Take the first step you will be glad you did.
 Finding good, reliable information about solar panels can be difficult to find at times, it’s hard to know who is giving you the truth and who is just talking.

 For more information you can contact us here: Solar Panels